MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you enable this policy or don't configure it, users can delete the browsing and download history.

-If you disable this policy, users can't delete browsing and download history, and history sync will be disabled.
+If you disable this policy, users can't delete browsing and download history.
+Disabling this policy will disable history sync and open tab sync.

 If you enable this policy, don't enable the [ClearBrowsingDataOnExit](#clearbrowsingdataonexit) policy, because they both deal with deleting data.
 If you enable both, the [ClearBrowsingDataOnExit](#clearbrowsingdataonexit) policy takes precedence and deletes all data when Microsoft Edge closes, regardless of how this policy is configured.